 What colors does the Nintendo Switch Lite come in?

-The Nintendo Switch Lite Zacian and Zamazenta Edition will be available on November 11 to celebrate the upcoming release of the Pokemon Sword and Shield titles.
+The Nintendo Switch Lite Zacian and Zamazenta Edition was released in November to celebrate the upcoming release of the Pokemon Sword and Shield titles.
 This console is a lighter gray and has blue controls on the left and red on the right.
 There's an etched illustration of the characters on the back too.
-This version costs the same as the other color options, but does not come with either game.
-That being said, we think this version will sell out fast, so bear that in mind if this is on a loved one's Christmas list.
-We've spotted a few early pre-orders over at Best Buy (US), Very (UK) and JB Hi-Fi (Australia).
+It's important to remember that this version does not come with either game.

 How is the Nintendo Switch Lite different?